YianXie/path-finder/README.md

 ## API Endpoints

+### `/api`

--   `GET /api/health/` - Health check endpoint to verify the API is running
+-   `GET /api/health/` — Check if the API is running (health check).
--   `POST /api/token/` - Obtain JWT access and refresh tokens
--   `POST /api/token/refresh/` - Refresh JWT access token using refresh token
--   `GET /api/suggestions/` - Get Google Spreadsheet data
+-   `GET /api/suggestions/` — List all suggestions with pagination (public).
+-   `GET /api/suggestions/{external_id}/` — Retrieve details for a specific suggestion by its `external_id` (public).
+-   `GET /api/suggestions/saved/` — List all suggestions for the current user, including saved-status (authenticated).
+-   `GET /api/suggestions/saved/{external_id}/` — Get suggestion detail with saved status for the current user (authenticated).

+### `/accounts`

--   `POST /accounts/google/` - Login with Google
+-   `POST /accounts/google/` — Login or register with Google OAuth2.
--   `POST /accounts/parse-token/` - Parse a JWT token
+-   `POST /accounts/parse-token/` — Parse the JWT token and return its payload.
--   `GET /accounts/profile/` - Get user info (e.g., email & name)
+-   `GET /accounts/profile/` — Retrieve the current user's profile (email, name, Google sub).
--   `POST /accounts/save-item/` - Save/unsave item
+-   `POST /accounts/save-item/` — Save or unsave an item for the current user (toggle).
+-   `POST /accounts/item-saved/` — Check if a particular item is saved to the current user's list.
+-   `POST /accounts/saved-items/` — Get a list of all saved items for the current user.

+### `others`

+-   `POST /api/token/` — Obtain JWT access and refresh tokens with username/password.
+-   `POST /api/token/refresh/` — Refresh JWT access token using the refresh token.

 ## Development